Reflections in a Golden Eye (film): Plot

 Set at a U.S. Army post in the South in the late 1940s, the film tells of six central characters: Major Weldon Penderton and his wife, Leonora; Lieutenant Colonel Morris Langdon and his wife Alison; the Langdons' flamboyant houseboy Anacleto; and Private L. G. (Ellgee) Williams.
 The film captures their failures, obsessions, and their suppressed desires.

 Former army brat Leonora is devoted to her horse, Firebird, and her role as a wife.
 However, she cares little for her husband Weldon, a repressed gay man prone to rage and tantrums.
 Leonora is secretly conducting an affair with their neighbor, Lt.
 Colonel Langdon.
 Alison Langdon mutilated herself after the death of their baby three years prior; she has since been depressed and withdrawn.
 Her only bonds now are with her effeminate Filipino houseboy Anacleto, and Capt.
 Murray Weincheck, a cultured and sensitive soldier.
 Pvt.
 Williams is introduced as being gentle and sympathetic to all of the horses in the stable.

 One day, Major Penderton assigns Williams to clear some foliage at his private officer's quarters instead of his usual duty of maintaining the horses and stables.
 Upon meeting Leonora, Williams becomes enamored with her.
 That night, while the Pendertons and Langdons have a card game, Williams spies on them.
 He witnesses an argument between Leonora and Penderton, in which Leonora taunts Penderton and strips naked in front of him.
 From then on, Williams begins to spy on the couple.
-He eventually breaks into the house and watches Leonora sleep at night, unbeknownst to Penderton as they have separate bedrooms.
+He eventually breaks into the house and watches Leonora sleep at night, unbeknownst to Penderton (they have separate bedrooms).
 As he continues this practice, Williams starts to go through Leonora's belongings, especially her lingerie and perfume.
 Alison witnesses Williams leaving the room one night, and questions Leonora about it, but she dismisses it as her imagination.

 One day while riding, Langdon, Leonora and Penderton see Williams riding nude and bareback on one of the military horses.
 Penderton is critical of this to Leonora but his secret interest in the free-spirited Williams is clear.
 Meanwhile, Leonora tries to harass Alison into attending her party, and manipulates her into providing Anacleto to serve at the party.
 Aware of her husband's affair and fed up with it, Alison tells Anacleto her plans to divorce him.